openhab/openhab-addons/addons/binding/org.openhab.binding.bigassfan/README.md

 ## Thing Configuration

-The fan's IP address, MAC address, and name is set at time of discovery.
+The device's IP address, MAC address, and name is set at time of discovery.
-However, in the event that any of this information changes, the fan's configuration must be updated.
+However, in the event that any of this information changes, the configuration must be updated.

 ### Manual Thing Creation

-Fans can be manually created in the *PaperUI* or *HABmin*, or by placing a *.things* file in the *conf/things* directory.
+Fans and lights can be manually created in the *PaperUI* or *HABmin*, or by placing a *.things* file in the *conf/things* directory.
 See example below.

 ## Channels